Building a Safe Space: How You Can Shield Your Office From These 3 Security Threats

 - Perform surprise informal audits and scheduled formal audits of your cash and non-cash properties.

-To prevent theft from external forces, it’s wise to invest in a visitor management system that allows you to track who’s going in and out of your office, record their purpose in your office, and the personnel that they visited.
+To prevent theft from external forces, it’s wise to invest in a visitor management software that allows you to track who’s going in and out of your office, record their purpose in your office, and the personnel that they visited.
 By printing out visitor badges, it will also be easier for your employees to identify visitors and report anything suspicious that they might be doing inside your office premises.

 2. Office Violence